Today's Articles

 Maria Fearing, a Black teacher and missionary, was born on this date in 1838.

 In 1918, she received the Loving Cup, an honor bestowed by the Southern Presbyterian Church.
-After returning to Alabama, Fearing taught at a church school in Selma and later returned to Sumter County, where she died on May 23, 1937, at 99.
+After returning to Alabama, Fearing taught at a church school in Selma and later returned to Sumter County, where she died on May 23, 1937, at the age of 99.
 Maria Fearing was inducted into the Alabama Women’s Hall of Fame in 2000.

 Reference: